2018 Ju-Air Junkers Ju 52 crash: Accident

 The aircraft continued to follow its scenic route until it arrived at a basin southwest of Piz Segnas.
-It entered the basin through the west-side and continued to climb, reaching an altitude of 2,833 above mean sea level.
+It entered the basin through the west-side and continued to climb, reaching an altitude of 2833 m.
 As it reached the mountains, the crew gave announcements over the speakers regarding the scenery.
 At the time, the aircraft was flying at a ground speed of 165 km/h.
 It was lowered to 135 km/h before gradually increasing to 200 km/h.
 Meanwhile, the altitude kept decreasing.

 The Tschingelhörner mountain ridge looking northwest, with the Martinsloch hole (centre) and Segnas Pass (right).
 The Ju 52 crashed on the plateau below.

 The flight eventually flew past the Tschingelhörner peaks and continued to fly towards the Martinsloch, a rock window gaping at the ridges nearby.
 The crew intended to fly near the hole to entertain the tourists.
 As the altitude was reduced, the propellers slowed down and the pitch began to increase.
 The aircraft started to turn to the right towards the Martinsloch.

 A video taken by one of the passengers showed that after initiating the turn the aircraft slightly tilted to the left.
 The altitude continued to drop as well as the airspeed, while the pitch began to increase.
 The left bank angle also began to gradually increase.
 Several seconds later, mild shaking was felt throughout the aircraft.
 The aircraft suddenly banked hard to the left.
 Despite the pilots' efforts to recover from the stall, the aircraft kept losing airspeed.
 The bank angle deepened to a point where the bank was at 68 degrees downwards.
 It eventually entered a dive in nearly inverted condition.

 At 16:56 local time (14:56 UTC), the Junkers crashed into Piz Segnas mountain, at an elevation of 2540 m and a speed of 200 km/h at an almost vertical angle.
 All 20 people on board were killed.